James Jefferson Britt: Later career

 He resumed the practice of law in Asheville, N.C. and served as chief counsel for the Bureau of Prohibition, Treasury Department, 1922–1932.
 Britt was an unsuccessful candidate for the position of chief justice for the North Carolina Supreme Court in 1926.
 He once again resumed the practice of law in 1933.

-Death
+Death and burial

 James J. Britt died on December 26, 1939, in Asheville, N.C. and was interred in Riverside Cemetery.